-As described in Concepts of NetWare Auditing, auditing a container records information about attempted accesses to objects (and their properties) located directly in that container.
-Container auditing doesn't provide audit coverage for objects contained in sucontainers of the audited container.
+Auditing a container records information about attempted accesses to objects (and their properties) located directly in that container.
+Container auditing doesn't provide audit coverage for objects contained in subcontainers of the audited container.

-As described in Protecting Audit Data, the server provides two mechanisms for controlling access to container audit trails
+The server provides two mechanisms for controlling access to container audit trails